ITU-BDSA23-GROUP7/Chirp/docs/report.md

 The system has a Client Server architecture, where the web server and web database is hosted via Azure.
-![Illustration of the _Chirp!_ architecture between the client and the server.](images/Client-server_Architecture.jpg) it was chosen to show that multible clients can access the web application server at the same time.
+![Illustration of the _Chirp!_ architecture between the client and the server.](images/Client-server_Architecture.jpg) it was chosen to show that multiple clients can access the web application server at the same time.

 ## User activities

 ### Log in

 The following diagram shows the process of signing into Chirp!
 We decided to use ASP.NET identity for our authentication.
 We decided to do so, to avoid having to gather the information needed directly from the users.
-Instead ASP.NET indentity allows us to gather the information from the github account of the user that logged in.
+Instead ASP.NET identity allows us to gather the information from the github account of the user that logged in.

 ```mermaid
 stateDiagram-v2